The Launch Party for a Social Impact Investment Housing Provider Gets Weird

 Social impact investing is one of those things you hear about in an episode of Billions, sandwiched between words like “business-facing” and “synergize.”
 It’s usually championed by the likeable nerdy billionaire (played by Mike Birbiglia or someone thereabouts) who promises to make positive change without sacrificing profitability.
 Because “making the world a better place” while still making money is the “have your cake and eat it too” of our current moment.

-A new Vancouver firm promising “social impact investing” of its own had its coming-out party last week on the Downtown Eastside.
-It’s called Anhart and—because this is B.C. and we can’t think of anything else—it wants to provide affordable housing through social impact investments, without reliance on government subsidies or land grants.
+A Vancouver non-profit—recently spun-off from the Community Builders Group—promising social impact investing of its own had its coming-out party last week on the Downtown Eastside.
+It’s called Anhart Community Housing and it wants to provide affordable housing through social impact investments, without reliance on government subsidies or land grants.

 “We want to stay afloat without subsidies through increased density, streamlined design, and no-cost refinancing on our properties,” said Anhart development lead Mukhtar Latif.
 Latif admits that their planned units would charge rents closer to market rates to make their system work.